 - Under this act, liability can potentially be attached to “social hosts” as well, which would include party hosts, gathering hosts, or an employer that serves alcoholic beverages at a company gathering, etc. In Georgia, hosts have a legal duty to ensure that no one consumes more alcohol then they can handle—unless they take measures to keep guests safe (Pirkle v.
 Hawley, 199 Ga.App.
 371, 405 S.E.2d 71, cert. denied, 199 Ga.App.
 906, 405 S.E.2d 71 (1991)).

-Recover with the Help of a Georgia Drunk Driving Accident Lawyer
+Recover with the Help of an Atlanta Drunk Driving Accident Lawyer

-If you’ve suffered in a car accident with a drunk driver, you need a personal injury lawyer who can not only make sure you get the financial assistance your family needs, but that you make it clear to the guilty driver that getting behind the wheel while intoxicated is not acceptable.
+If you’ve suffered in a car accident with a driver who was intoxicated, you need a drunk driving accident attorney in Atlanta who can not only make sure you get the financial assistance your family needs, but that you make it clear to the guilty driver that getting behind the wheel while intoxicated is not acceptable.
 Lawsuits have the unique ability to force individuals to change their habits.
-Personal injury claims are also civil matters and separate from any criminal charges which may already be in place.
+Accident injury claims are also civil matters and separate from any criminal charges which may already be in place.